 The Ibanez RG is one of the best metal guitars in the world.
-High-end RGs, as in the Prestige Series, have some serious features and top-of-the-line components.
-For example, on the RG6505 you’ll get a trio of DiMarzio pickups along with the ultra-thin Super Wizard 5-piece Maple/Walnut neck and the Ibanez Edge tremolo bridge.
+High-end RGs have some serious features and top-of-the-line components.
+For example, on the RG550 you’ll get hot Ibanez V-Series pickups, an ultra-thin Super Wizard 5-piece Maple/Walnut neck and the Ibanez Edge tremolo bridge.
 If you are a metal guitarist you will not be unhappy with this instrument.
 So what’s the Iron Label RG have that this guitar doesn’t?

-In the Iron Label RG we see a mahogany body, not the basswood body typical of the RG build.
-Mahogany is resonant, warm, woody tonewood, and great for the kind of deep, dark tone you look for in metal.
-Basswood is a good tonewood too, but mahogany is a bit richer, and a bit more articulate.
+In the Iron Label RGIX, we see an ash body, not the basswood body typical of the RG build.
+Ash is a little more resonant and woody and great for the kind of deep, dark tone you look for in metal.

-It has a Nitro Wizard 3-piece Maple/Bubinga neck.
+It has a Nitro Wizard 3-piece Maple/Purple Heart neck.
 Maple necks, of course, are typical of not only the Ibanez RG but many superstrats.
-It adds a little clarity and crispness on top of the warmth of the mahogany.
+It adds a little clarity and crispness.
 Ibanez necks are known for being thin and fast, and the Nitro Wizard is on par with what you’d expect from an Ibanez shred machine.
-There’s also an Ebony fingerboard, as opposed the rosewood you’d find on most RGs.
+There’s also an Ebony fingerboard, as opposed to the rosewood or maple you’d find on most RGs.

-It’s the EMG 81/60 pickups set that really sets the Iron Label RG apart.
-These are high-output, active ceramic pickups with more power and punch than you’d get with passive pickups.
+It’s the DiMarzio Fusion Edge pickups set that really sets the Iron Label RG apart.
+These are high-output, passive ceramic pickups with more power and punch than you’d get with passive pickups.

-All in all, the Iron Label RG appears to be everything Ibanez claims.
+All in all, the Iron Label RGIX appears to be everything Ibanez claims.
 It’s extreme, hardcore and has some cool features you can't get in even the meanest of RGs.
-Add is some very attractive binding and cosmetics along with a walnut finish and this is a guitar that will make an impression in every possible way.
+Add is some very attractive binding and cosmetics and this is a guitar that will make an impression in every possible way.

-Note that the Iron Label RG is also available in 7 and 8-string models, as well as the interesting RGIB6 Baritone.
+Note that the Iron Label RG is also available in 7 and 9-string models, as well as the interesting RGIB21 Baritone.
 Point is, if you need a note lower than low E, you don’t have trouble finding it in the Iron Label RG Series.

 The Iron Label S

 The Ibanez S-Series Guitar is another force to be reckoned with in the metal world.
 This is another superstrat, but notably different from the RG.
-Off the bat you’ll notice the ultra-thin S body shape, but there are other differences when you examine the specs.
-For example, the high-end Prestige S5570 features a mahogany body with a Super Wizard HP Maple/Walnut neck, cutting edge Ibanez pickups and the Ibanez Lo-Pro Edge Bridge.
+Off the bat, you’ll notice the ultra-thin S body shape, but there are other differences when you examine the specs.
+For example, typical features might include a mahogany body with a Super Wizard HP Maple/Walnut neck, cutting edge Ibanez pickups and the Ibanez Lo-Pro Edge Bridge.

+The Iron Label SIX6 has a mahogany body with a flamed maple top.
 The neck is a Nitro Wizard 3 similar to that seen on the RG, again with an ebony fingerboard.
 Why ebony?
-It’s denser than rosewood, and thus has a little less warmth, but makes up for it with its projection, sharpness and clarity.
+It’s denser than rosewood, and thus has a little less warmth, but makes up for it with its projection, sharpness, and clarity.

 Where the Ibanez Iron Label has the specs and looks of a bone-crushing metal machine, the Iron Label S is a bit more refined, and a more in line with what you’d expect out of an Ibanez S. The S mystique has always been more about elegance than power, and this is where the Iron Label S makes its mark as well.

 If you’re looking for something a little classier, a little thinner and maybe a little more attractive you may be more inclined to choose the S over the RG.
-But don’t be fooled by its slim body, gorgeous top and pretty binding: This is still an Iron Label guitar, and it’s made for extreme metal.
+But don’t be fooled by its slim body, gorgeous top, and pretty binding: This is still one of the best Ibanez guitars for metal.